DivineDragonFanClub/pyra-costume/README.md

 ### How to use

+This was created following the guides available on the [Cobalt wiki](https://github.com/Raytwo/Cobalt/wiki/Setting-up-your-Unity-project)

-Open the PyraUnity folder as a Unity project.
+Open the `PyraUnity` folder as a Unity project.